 Smelter Constructed

-A LONG day Saturday will start at 9 AM with the pre-heating the furnace.
+A LONG day Sunday will start at 9 AM with the pre-heating the furnace.
 Any more charcoal required will be prepared.
-The now cool ore will be crushed (about 20 - 40 KG required) The initial charge of charcoal is scheduled for roughly 10 am.
+The initial charge of charcoal is scheduled for roughly 11 am.
 The actual process of the smelt takes roughly 6 - 7 more hours.
 Participants will learn the effective managing of an operating smelter, including adding fuel and ore, controlling air flow, and taping slags.
-Valuable experience will be gained in how to interpret the sounds of a correctly operating furnace. pre-heat charcoal slag tapping
+Valuable experience will be gained in how to interpret the sounds of a correctly operating furnace. extraction

 This program does not require any previous metalworking experience, and is of interest to students of history as well as blacksmiths.

-The course fee includes ongoing coffee and juice, Students should bring a simple lunch and dinner (something that can be grabbed while managing the smelt!).
+The course fee includes a handout on disk - and a portion of the bloom created.
+Students should bring a simple lunches - and 'hand meal' dinner Sunday (something that can be grabbed while managing the smelt!).
 There will be a handout provided with and overview of technique, equipment and material sources.
 All required safety equipment will be provided.
 Students are recommended to wear old clothes, which must be all natural fabrics (cotton ideal) and work boots.
 A long sleeved shirt and cap is recommended.

 the Wareham Forge